 Antarctica Birding Tours

-Our Antarctic birding and wildlife tour takes us from the southernmost town in the world, Ushuaia, across the icy waters of the Southern Ocean, to the Antarctic Peninsula.
-On the way, we visit the Falkland Islands, South Georgia, and the South Orkney Islands, home to vast breeding colonies of pelagic birds and seals, set in the most dramatic scenery.
-We run our Antarctic cruises in January (the austral summer), giving us the best chance of connecting with Antarctic wildlife before the harsh winter weather arrives.
-This 19-day Antarctic birding cruise targets seven penguin species, large numbers of seabirds, especially albatrosses and petrels (including the iconic Snow Petrel and Antarctic Petrel), and an array of whales, dolphins, and seals.
+Our Antarctic birding and wildlife tours take us from the southernmost town in the world, Ushuaia, across the icy waters of the Southern Ocean, to the Antarctic Peninsula.
+On the way, we visit the Falkland Islands, South Georgia, and the South Orkney Islands, home to vast breeding colonies of pelagic birds and seals, set in some of Earth’s most dramatic scenery.
+We run our Antarctic cruises between December and February (the austral summer), giving us the best chance of connecting with Antarctic wildlife before the harsh winter weather arrives.
+Our usual 19-day Antarctic birding cruise targets at least seven penguin species, large numbers of pelagic seabirds such as albatrosses and petrels (including the iconic Snow Petrel and Antarctic Petrel), an array of whales, dolphins, and seals, and spectacular scenery.

 Introduction to Antarctica